 12. Travel hack with reward points and loyalty schemes

 Using reward points and loyalty schemes to pay for your flights and accommodation can be a very cost-effective way to travel.
-While travel hacking is HUGE in the US, it is a little harder to do here in Europe.
+While travel hacking is huge in America, it is a little harder to do here in Europe.
 But that’s not to say it’s impossible.